 7. He who has identified anger, with fury or transient madness, (ira furor brevis est,) has expressed a truth, the profundity of which we are more or less disposed to acknowledge, in proportion as our experience on the subject of insanity has been more or less extensive.
 Paroxysms of madness are generally no more than irascible emotions prolonged beyond their ordinary limits; and the true character of such paroxysms depends, perhaps, more frequently upon the various influence of the passions, than upon any derangement of the ideas, or upon any whimsical singularities of the judging faculty.
-The terms mania and fury, are used synonymously in the works of Aretæus and Cælius Aurelianus, who are acknowledged masters in the art of observation. however, be observed, without disparagement to the authority of these venerated names, that such a latitude of meaning is incompatible with the simplicity and precision of descriptive language.
+The terms mania and fury, are used synonymously in the works of Aretæus and Cælius Aurelianus, who are acknowledged masters in the art of observation.
+It may, however, be observed, without disparagement to the authority of these venerated names, that such a latitude of meaning is incompatible with the simplicity and precision of descriptive language.
 We have occasionally seen cases of periodical insanity, without fury, but scarcely ever without some change or perversion of the functions of the understanding.
 A man, rendered insane by events connected with the revolution, repelled with rudeness, a child whom at other times he most tenderly caressed.
 I have, likewise, seen a young man that was much attached to his father, commit acts of outrage, and even attempt to strike at him, when under the influence of this unfortunate disease.
-X the finite Solve fig 18- then employed in the most mischievous activity; shutting up his companions in their own rooms, and seeking every means of insulting and quarrelling with them.
+I could mention several instances of maniacs, of known intregity and honesty during their intervals of calmness, who had an irresistible propensity to cheat and to steal upon the accession of their maniacal paroxysms.
+Another maniac, who was naturally of a very mild and pacific disposition, appeared to be inspired by the demon of malice and mischief during the whole period of his attack.
+His time and faculties were then employed in the most mischievous activity; shutting up his companions in their own rooms, and seeking every means of insulting and quarrelling with them.
 Some are actuated by an instinctive propensity to commit to the flames every thing of a combustible nature; a propensity which, in most instances, must no doubt be ascribed to an error of the imagination.
 A madman tore and destroyed the furniture of his bed, (bed-clothes and straw,) under the apprehension that they were heaps of adders and coils of writhing serpents.
 But, amongst madmen of this description, there are some whose imaginations are in no degree affected, but who feel a blind and ferocious propensity to imbrue their hands in human blood.
 I mention this circumstance upon the authority of one of my patients, in whose veractiv I had the utmost confidence, and who during one of his lucid intervals confided to me the fatal acknowledgement.
+To complete this account of automatic atrocity, I shall just mention the instance of a madman who directed his fury towards himself as well as against other people.
+He had taken off his own hand with a chopping knife, previous to his admission into the hospital; and, notwithstanding his close confinement, he made constant efforts to mangle his own thighs with his teeth. (b) This unfortunate man put an end to his existence in one of his fits.
+DIFFERENT LESIONS OF THE FUNCTIONS OF THE UNDER-STANDING DURING PAROXYSMS OF INSANITY.